ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Highlights

+In this release 8 authors created 307 commits and we changed 217 files (5227 insertions, 1914 deletions).
+The highlights of the release are:

-- Fosdem Talk about Elektra
+- Fosdem Talk about Elektra accepted
 - CC-licensed book about Elektra published
 - Maturing of plugins
 - Elektra with encryption